The Drinfeld Centre of a Symmetric Fusion Category is 2-Fold Monoidal: Introduction

 2-fold (and more generally $n$-fold) monoidal stuctures have been studied in the literature because of their connection to $n$-fold loop spaces \cite{Balteanu1998}.
 By the loop space recognition theorem, the classifying space of a monoidal category is a loop space, and a braided monoidal category corresponds to a 2-fold loop space.
 If the braiding is symmetric, the classifying space is in fact an infinite loop space.
 This jump begs the question: what kind of category has an $n$-fold loop space as its classifying space?
 The notion of $n$-fold monoidal category turns out to be an answer to this question.

-In previous work \cite{Wasserman2017}, it was established that the Drinfeld centre of a symmetric fusion category carries two monoidal structures: its usual tensor product (that we will refer to as the convolution tensor product) as well as a symmetric tensor product.
+In previous work \cite{Wasserman2017}, it was established that the Drinfeld centre \cite{Majid1991,Joyal1991a} of a symmetric fusion category over an algebraically closed field of characteristic zero carries two monoidal structures: its usual tensor product (that we will refer to as the convolution tensor product) as well as a symmetric tensor product.
 The Drinfeld centre construction produces a (non-degenerate) braided fusion category out of a fusion category.
 This construction has been well studied, and is of particular interest in the context of fully-extended three-dimensional topological quantum field theories with values in the tricategory of tensor categories.
 There, the value of the circle turns out to be the Drinfeld centre of the value of the point for these theories.
 By Tannaka duality\footnote{Tannaka duality for symmetric fusion categories was proved by Deligne \cite{Deligne1990,Deligne2002}.
 It says that any symmetric fusion category is the representation category of a finite (super) group.
-The non-super case is referred to as Tannakian.}, if the input of the Drinfeld centre construction is a symmetric fusion category, then the Drinfeld centre will be a category of equivariant (for the conjugation action) vector bundles over a finite group.
+The non-super case is referred to as Tannakian.}, if the input of the Drinfeld centre construction is a symmetric fusion category, then the Drinfeld centre will be a category $\Vect_G[G]$ of equivariant (for the conjugation action) vector bundles over a finite group.
 This category carries two monoidal structures: the fibrewise tensor product $\otimes_f$ of vector bundles, and the convolution tensor product with fibres $(V\otimes_\tn{conv}W)_g=\bigoplus_{g_1g_2=g} V_{g_1}\otimes W_{g_2}$.
 The fibrewise tensor product and the convolution tensor product satisfy $(V\otimes_f W) \otimes_\tn{conv} (V'\otimes_f W') \hookrightarrow (V \otimes_\tn{conv} V')\otimes_f (W\otimes_\tn{conv} W')$.
 In the Tannakian case, the symmetric tensor product on the Drinfeld centre corresponds to the fibrewise tensor product, while the usual tensor product corresponds to convolution (hence the name for the usual tensor product on the Drinfeld centre of an abstract symmetric fusion category).
 The paper \cite{Wasserman2017} can be viewed as defining the fibrewise tensor product without reference to Tannaka duality.
-The present paper will continue along these lines: we show, without reference to Tannaka duality, that the symmetric tensor product and the convolution tensor product satisfy a similar relation to the one the fibrewise and convolution tensor products satisfy.
+The present paper will continue along these lines: we show, without reference to Tannaka duality, that the symmetric tensor product and the convolution tensor product satisfy a similar relation to the one the fibrewise and convolution tensor products satisfy, and that the natural transformation expressing this relation is compatible with the structure natural isomorphisms (associators, unitors and braidings) of these two monoidal structures.\footnote{Alternatively, invoking Tannaka duality, one could establish this result by performing the corresponding computations in $\Vect_G[G]$.
+The method presented here has the advantage of treating the Tannakian and super-Tannakian cases on equal footing.
+It additionally allows one to perform the necessary computations using string diagrams, which makes for a visually more appealing presentation of these computations.}